Grow a Girl

 But the clock is ticking… watch this 3 minute video to understand more.

-Act4Africa identify girls needing your support from our pool of Peer Educators.
+Act4Africa identify girls needing your support through our community programmes.
 Find out more about this below.

 Meet Sharon, Brenda and Edith, three of Act4Africa’s teenage Peer Educators.